 - I feel that I was bullied into agreeing to take it and I don't think it's the right thing for me.

 mid 16th century: probably from Middle Dutch boele 'lover'.
-The original usage was as a term of endearment applied to either sex; later becoming a familiar form of address to a male friend.
+Original use was as a term of endearment applied to either sex; it later became a familiar form of address to a male friend.
 The current sense dates from the late 17th century.

 - It's a bully conclusion to a riveting journey through time.

 - That is why this franchise is the closest yet to possibly, maybe, being that bully team the NFL has lacked since the Cowboys faded almost a decade ago.